 - Preserve evidence.
 Keep texts, photos, call history, and names of witnesses—small details can become critical evidence.

-- Call a violent crimes lawyer in Anna, IL right away to protect your rights and guide your next steps.
+- Call a violent crimes lawyer in Anna, IL immediately so they can protect your rights and direct your next moves.

 Why Hire Combs Waterkotte for a Violent Crimes Case in Anna, IL